An introduction to a multi-part series.

 - UPDATE March, 2023: Embracing Complementarianism: A Review.
 My review of a moderate or somewhat “soft complementarian” perspective regarding how women should lead in a local church, by Graham Beyond and Jane Tooher.

-By the end of the series, you will get an idea of where I am coming from.
-So, if you are going to read any of these blog posts, please READ ALL OF THEM BEFORE making a final judgment on what I am saying (I do welcome your comments below).
+By the end of the original blog series in 2019, you will get an idea of where I am coming from.
+So, if you are going to read any of these blog posts, please READ ALL OF THEM IN THE INTIAL SERIES BEFORE making a final judgment on what I am saying (I do welcome your comments below).
 The punch line will come in the last one or two posts, but to get the full sense of it, you should read all of the preceding posts in the series…. and, yes, you might want to keep your Bible handy, as I will be going to God’s Word quite often (or you can just follow the hyperlinks in the blog posts, instead).

 I will say up front, that in giving my view, I could be wrong.
 Utterly wrong.
 Or more likely, perhaps a few points wrong, here and there.
 My perspective has shifted over the years, and it could shift again.
 But what I do hope is that folks can take this seriously, and treat it is an important perspective in the ongoing discussion.
 It is a plea for unity, but it is also a plea to pursue truth, and never abandon the pursuit of truth.